anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 [![Kohya Configuration](/images/2023/kohya_ss_config.jpg)](/images/2023/kohya_ss_config.jpg)
 *Hyperparameter configuration*

-Double check all the values again, and **don't forget to set the "Caption extension" value to `.txt`**!
+Double check all the values again.
+Couple of more settings to keep in mind:
+* Don't forget to set the "Caption extension" value to `.txt`!
+* For max resolution, if most of your images are larger than 768x768, then you can set `768,768` as the value.
+If not, leave it at the default `512,512`.

 Click the "Train model" button, and wait for the training to complete.
 You can follow progress on the terminal where you started `kohya_gui.py`.
 For 1875 steps on my RTX 4090, this took less than 10 minutes.

 <aside>
 💡Tip: You can run `tensorboard --logdir /path/to/logs` to pull up useful graphs on how your training went.
 If your `loss` ever hit `NaN`, it means your fine-tune was burned and you should double check your hyperparameters.